- Preparation before migration

 In summary, this article has shown you how to migrate from Magento to WooCommerce with LitExtension and provide you a checklist after migration.
 I hope that it can help you plan the migration from Magento to WooCommerce more easily and accurately.

 Currently, LitExtension is supporting migration from 90+ shopping carts.
-You can check whether your platform is supported for the automated migration in our list of supported carts here.
+Therefore, you can check whether your platform is supported for the automated migration in our list of supported carts here.
 If your platform is not on the list, contact our team via live chat to make a request.

 Besides, LitExtension is suitable for all users and requires no technical and programming skills.
 With three simple steps, all your data will be transferred completely, securely and speedily.